-Depression rates are rising worldwide: 6 signs you should never ignore
+6 subtle signs of depression you should never ignore

-Depression is now the leading cause of ill health and disability worldwide, the World Health Organization said on Thursday, with more than 300 million people suffering from the condition.
+Depression is the leading risk factor for suicide.
+It's also the leading cause of ill health and disability worldwide, according to the World Health Organization, with more than 300 million people suffering from the disease.

-Rates of depression have risen by more than 18 percent since 2005, but a lack of support for the mental health combined with a common fear of stigma means many do not get the treatment they need to live healthy, productive lives.
+Rates of depression are on the rise among Americans from all age groups, but a lack of support for mental health issues combined with a common fear of stigma means many do not get the treatment they need to live healthy, productive lives.

-"For someone living with depression, talking to a person they trust is often the first step toward treatment and recovery," Shekhar Saxena, director of the WHO's mental health department, told Reuters.
+For someone living with depression, being able to talk to a loved one or someone they trust is a first step to finding treatment and recovering.
 Depression increases the risk of several major diseases and disorders including addiction, suicidal behavior, diabetes and heart disease, which are themselves among the world's biggest killers.

+And if you are concerned about a loved one, it's important to express your concern.

+"Some people have the misconception that asking a person about suicide will increase the risk, but, in reality, asking doesn't increase the risk of suicide, but can save a life," said Dr. Jeffrey Borenstein, president and CEO of Brain & Behavior Research Foundation.

 Some people with depression may experience very severe symptoms, and seek help.
 Others may have such subtle symptoms they don’t think depression is the problem.
+People with smiling depression may be able to put on a show in public, at work and even at home with their families, even though they're suffering on the inside.

+Alarmingly, if a person is exhibiting a sudden sense of calm and happiness after being extremely depressed, it could mean he has made a decision to attempt suicide, according to Helpguide.org.

 A common misconception is that people need to be weepy and sad in order to be diagnosed with depression, Zajecka said.
 But some people may feel numb or angry, instead of hopeless.